-HB 6 will reduce monthly surcharges on utility customers’ bills by gutting Ohio’s energy efficiency and renewable portfolio standard (RPS) mandates, and add a smaller surcharge to direct up to $150 million per year to the two nuclear plants owned by FirstEnergy Solutions.
+HB 6 will reduce monthly surcharges on utility customers’ bills by gutting Ohio’s energy efficiency and renewable portfolio standard (RPS) mandates, and add a smaller tax to direct up to $150 million per year to the two nuclear plants owned by FirstEnergy Solutions.
 The bankrupt subsidiary of Ohio-based FirstEnergy Corp. had threatened to close the Davis-Besse and Perry plants absent state financial support.

 But beyond FirstEnergy’s nuclear plants, HB 6 will also direct roughly $50 million per year through 2030 to support the two 1950s-era coal-fired power plants of the Ohio Valley Electric Corp., owned by a consortium of Ohio investor-owned utilities including AEP.

-HB 6 cuts Ohio’s existing 2026 RPS target from its previous 12.5 percent to a relatively toothless 8.5 percent, and phases it out completely after 2026, providing utilities with little to no incentive to procure new resources.
+HB 6 cuts Ohio’s existing 2026 RPS target from its previous 12.5 percent to a relatively toothless 8.5 percent, and phases it out entirely after 2026, providing utilities with little to no incentive to procure new resources.

-However, the bill “still provides benefits for the recovery of existing renewable contracts until 2032,” and directs up to $20 million per year from its new funding stream toward solar projects that have already received siting approval, “which includes the 400 megawatts of solar that we have before” state regulators, he noted.
+However, the bill “still provides benefits for the recovery of existing renewable contracts until 2032”.
+And directs up to $20 million per year from its new funding stream toward solar projects that have already received siting approval, “which includes the 400 megawatts of solar that we have before” state regulators, he noted.

-While HB 6 removes a ratepayer funding stream for utility renewable projects, it also opens up the “opportunity for AEP Ohio to enter into bilateral contracts with certain customers,” Akins added.
+While HB 6 removes a ratepayer funding stream for renewable utility projects, it also opens up the “opportunity for AEP Ohio to enter into bilateral contracts with certain customers,” Akins added.
 “This one is an important issue for AEP, as we have had specific requests from various customers.”

-Finally, Akins noted that the overall monthly bill reduction promised by HB 6 will “provide headroom to our ratepayers” to allow increases to “enable potential additional distribution investments to improve the customer experience and grid reliability.”
+Finally, Akins noted that the overall monthly bill reduction promised by HB 6 would “provide headroom to our ratepayers” to allow increases to “enable potential additional distribution investments to improve the customer experience and grid reliability.”